-Lisa has successfully mediated dozens of disputes as either a Collaborative Attorney or Mediator, with an agreement rate exceeding 90 percent, and she has participated in a total of over 350 hours of Collaborative Divorce and Mediation training.
-In addition to her Collaborative Divorce Attorney and Mediator practices, Lisa is a Mediator at the Mediation Center of the Pacific (MCP), where she focuses on mediating divorce, parenting plans, and post-divorce cases.
+Lisa has successfully resolved hundreds of disputes as either a Collaborative Attorney or Mediator, with an agreement rate exceeding 90 percent, and she has participated in a total of over 350 hours of Collaborative Divorce and Mediation training.
+In addition to her Collaborative Divorce Attorney and Mediator practices, Lisa is a Mediator at The Mediation Center of the Pacific, where she focuses on mediating divorce, parenting plans, and post-divorce cases.
 Lisa regularly educates the public on the legal issues of Hawaii divorce at the monthly Second Saturday divorce workshop, where she partners with a Certified Divorce Financial Analyst and a Therapist to address the legal, financial, and emotional aspects relating to divorce and separation.
 Lisa has also mentored law students at the University of Hawaii Richardson School of Law in the areas of Collaborative Law Practice and Mediation.